sarmadusmani89/text-preprocessing-steps-for-nlp/README.md

 ### Conclusion

 Effective text preprocessing is a crucial step in NLP projects, improving data quality and the performance of NLP models.
 Whether you need to clean, tokenize, remove stopwords, or perform stemming or lemmatization, these techniques prepare your text data for more accurate analysis and model development.

-Feel free to adapt and extend these techniques for your own NLP projects.
-Happy text preprocessing!